CatoTH/html2opendocument/README.md

-This is a simple PHP-library to create create OpenDocument Text- and Spreadsheet-files (ODT / ODS) from HTML-formatted text.
+This is a simple PHP-library to create OpenDocument Text- and Spreadsheet-files (ODT / ODS) from HTML-formatted text.

 It does not support formulae / calculations in spreadsheets.
 The focus lies on formatted text.